 Monitoring other megafauna

-Study of sea turtles, sea birds and fish.
+Study of species presence, such as sea turtles, sea birds and fish.

 Habitat state assesment